 There is a whole world of theory out there about post title writing and how you can make this part of your content more attractive.
 Long story short, you want your Emotional Marketing Value (EMV) to rank as high as you can.
 Write a few options for your next blog title and see how different they rank here or here.

-You’ll soon realise how powerful words, lists or questions in your title really have an impact on your EMV.
+You’ll soon realize how powerful words, lists, or questions in your title really have an impact on your EMV.
 During our first year we were a bit reluctant to use lists and questions, we could see these formats all around the web and we wanted to stand out.